jiannazzone/RetroDECK/wiki-rtd/docs/wiki_controllers/controllers-motion.md

 **🛑 Warning 🛑**<br>

-- This method will make the bluetooth adapter unusable for other devices while playing Wii Games and not other devices can connect to it except Wiimotes.
+- This method will make the Bluetooth adapter unusable for other devices while playing Wii Games and not other devices can connect to it except Wiimotes.

-- If you need other devices connected, it is recommended to buy a separate bluetooth dongle that works on Linux and use that.
+- If you need other devices connected, it is recommended to buy a separate Bluetooth dongle that works on Linux and use that.